rdrmic/mop-test-assignment/README.md

 # Console logging
 There are 2 switches (on/off) in *application.properties* that toggle *WebFlux's* internal logging: 'log.webclient' and 'log.r2dbc'.
 They are initialy off, but they could be switched on to see more clearly what is happening regarding threads, asynchronicity and non-blocking nature of the implementation.

-# Error handling and transaction management
-Besides HTTP 408 status, I didn't handled other eventual exceptions or HTTP statuses different than 200.
-So it CAN happen that some of the request execution times get persisted in those cases, but that can be fixed quickly.